RinLovesYou/CVRMods/README.md

 `playerctl-tcp` is a lightweight little TCP socket made for this project.
 It will need to be running while you run the game for Media Control to function.

-I recommend creation a user-space service for it.<br/>
+I recommend creating a user-space service for it.<br/>
 user-space services are stored at `~/.config/systemd/user/`

 Mine looks something like this